20% OFF ALL MARKED PRICES FOR SEPT ONLY!!! USE 'SEPT21' IN COUPON WINDOW AT CHECKOUT FOR DISCOUNT

 In February, 1994 one of only two of remaining operational Shackletons departed Cape Town, South Africa for an airshow in the UK.
 Beset with engine problems it crash landed in the desert at night with all crew surviving - a real testimony to the skills of its pilots and the ruggedness of its airframe.
 A fascinating documentary of this flight and crash ‘Death of the Pelican 16’

-All Avro Shacklton Instruments listed below come complete with detailed Scale Model, Mango Wood Stand & Plaque plus Printed Fact Sheet featuring photo of instrument in aircraft cockpit.
+All Avro Shackleton Instruments listed below come complete with detailed Scale Model, Mango Wood Stand & Plaque plus Printed Fact Sheet featuring photo of instrument in aircraft cockpit.

 Return to VINTAGE ORIGINAL AIRCRAFT INSTRUMENTS

-AVRO SHACKELTON KELVIN & HUGHES Mk 3(P) RATE OF CLIMB INDICATOR
+AVRO SHACKLETON KELVIN & HUGHES Mk 3(P) RATE OF CLIMB INDICATOR

 AVRO SHACKLETON AIR MINISTRY 1949, Mk9G 6A/3146 490 kt AIRSPEED INDICATOR